Session (computer networking): Session affinity

-Server-side web sessions

-Server-side sessions are handy and efficient, but can become difficult to handle in conjunction with load-balancing/high-availability systems and are not usable at all in some embedded systems with no storage.
-The load-balancing problem can be solved by using shared storage or by applying forced peering between each client and a single server in the cluster, although this can compromise system efficiency and load distribution.

-A method of using server-side sessions in systems without mass-storage is to reserve a portion of RAM for storage of session data.
-This method is applicable for servers with a limited number of clients (e.g. router or access point with infrequent or disallowed access to more than one client at a time).
+A method of using server-side sessions without persistent storage is to utilize RAM for storage of session data.

 Client-side web sessions

-Client-side sessions use cookies and cryptographic techniques to maintain state without storing as much data on the server.
+Client-side sessions use cookies and encryption to preserve state on the client without storing data on the server.
 When presenting a dynamic web page, the server sends the current state data to the client (web browser) in the form of a cookie.
 The client saves the cookie in memory or on disk.
-With each successive request, the client sends the cookie back to the server, and the server uses the data to "remember" the state of the application for that specific client and generate an appropriate response.
+With each successive request, the client sends the cookie back to the server, and the server uses the data to "recall" the state of the application for that specific client and generate an appropriate response.

-This mechanism may work well in some contexts; however, data stored on the client is vulnerable to tampering by the user or by software that has access to the client computer.
-To use client-side sessions where confidentiality and integrity are required, the following must be guaranteed: